In-depth tutorial for how to add faux shiplap to a powder room.

 I found all the studs in the walls and using a level, marked them with a pencil (seriously, I just drew a long line down the wall, it was covered up by the shiplap, no one will see it).

-Isn’t she pretty?
-Why would I use a finishing nailer instead of a brad nailer?
-Well, a finishing nailer has a larger head and typically uses longer and wider nails so it’s made to keep trim attached to the wall while a brad nailer would be for more temporary bonds, attaching smaller and more delicate trim, or when used with glue or another bonding agent.
-If you would like to learn more about the brad nailer, check out this brad nailer guide.
-It can be really useful in some situations but for me, I didn’t and don’t want these to come off her wall… so I chose a finishing nailer.
+A finishing nailer has a larger head and typically uses longer and wider nails so it’s made to keep trim attached to the wall while a brad nailer would be for more temporary bonds- attaching smaller and more delicate trim, or when used with glue or another bonding agent.

 Here is a shot of the first two boards: